About Mastering and Enjoying Home Cooking. Drink, Cook, and Live Well!

 3 large cloves of very finely chopped Italian red garlic

-Put chopped tomatoes, salt, and pepper, garlic, basil, olive oil and red wine vinegar in a bowl.
+Put chopped tomatoes, salt, and pepper, garlic, basil, olive oil and vinegar in a bowl.
 Toss and let stand 1 hour.
 Do not refrigerate

 When ready to serve, toast bread slices on your grill, brush with best olive oil, spoon over and spread a tablespoonful of the tomato mixture.
 Serve individual plates, two slices each, garnished with finely chopped chives.

 When I have them, I use Early Girl tomatoes.
-They are GREAT!
+As a tomato, they are GREAT!

 A Spanish variation

 Toast bread slices over coals or on a grill; rub toasted surface with cut garlic cloves, rub bread slices with a cut tomato.
 Serve two slices each per person.
-All that needed is a little salt.
+All that needed is a little salt and pepper.

 Notes: